Skip to content

 Creates: S3 Bucket + (optional) Lambda + S3 Event Notifications

-Like defineTable, defineBucket supports resource-only mode — omit event callbacks to create just the bucket, referenceable via deps from other handlers.
+Like defineTable, defineBucket supports resource-only mode — finish the chain with .build() to create just the bucket, referenceable via deps from other handlers.

 BucketEvent